sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 > **Note:** Not all services are available with a free service plan and not all free service plans are available in all regions and with all providers. <br>

-> Be careful while you activate services with all the scenarios.
+> Be careful while activating services in all scenarios.
 Do not activate any services in Enterprise Accounts if you **strictly want to avoid costs** for the services and you are not sure if the service and its service plan are free.
-In this scenario, consider using BTP Trial Account first, to become familiar with BTP service configuration.
+In this scenario, consider using a BTP Trial Account first to become familiar with BTP service configuration.

 <br>